-Tidying up the Iris in your garden helps them to blend in with what is blooming and not detracting with dried up blooms and yellowing leaves.
+Tidying up the Iris in your garden helps them to blend in with what is blooming and not detract with dried-up blooms and yellowing leaves.
 But you don’t have to do this.

-But it does have enough benefits as stated before of helping the plant be healthier and prepare well for next years flowers.
+It does have enough benefits as stated before of helping the plant be healthier and prepare well for next year’s flowers.

-Rake all the debris off the tip of the rhizomes, let beside them is fine or you can take it all to the compost heap.
+Rake all the debris off the top of the rhizomes, left beside them is fine or you can take it all to the compost heap.

-In the center of the leaves is the rhizomes, you can see how it is cleaned up.
+In the center of the leaves are the rhizomes, you can see how it is cleaned up.
 The dried leaves are removed and no debris is on top of the rhizomes.